Accurate inference of crowdsourcing properties when using efficient allocation strategies: Materials and Methods

 \subsection{Allocation method}

 We used the Requallo allocation algorithm to choose which task labels are received, either from the real datasets (Sec.~\ref{subsec:datasets}) or the simulated crowdsourcing (Sec.~\ref{subsec:crowdsims}).
 We chose for completeness a ratio requirement with $c=4$ (Sec.~\ref{subsec:allocalgs}).
 All other details were as those given by Li \emph{et al.}~\cite{li2016crowdsourcing}.
+While other allocation methods and parameter choices are worth exploring (see also Discussion), here this method and parameter choices were held fixed so that post-allocation inference methods DEPS and the baseline method (see below) are always compared on the same collected data.